ChristophSheep/christophreif.github.io/quotes.md

 # "Legacy code is an attidute."
-It starts with your attitude the first day of coding, do you want legacy or you want sustainable code.
+It starts with your attitude the first day you start coding, do you want legacy or you want sustainable code.

 # "Keep it simple as possible"